 Training, qualifications & experience

-I have worked in a therapeutic setting since 2010, in private practice as a counsellor and Reiki healer, and as a volunteer counsellor for ARC Counselling in Wokingham, where I continue to work with adults and young people.
-Prior to 2010, I primarily worked within mental health and wellbeing.
+I have 20 years of experience within mental health and wellbeing.
+I have worked in a therapeutic setting since 2010, in private practice as a counsellor and Reiki healer, and as a volunteer and school counsellor for ARC Counselling in Wokingham, Berkshire.
+I have been based in Stockholm since 2021 and continue to work online with UK clients.

 I hold a BSc in Psychology from Manchester University, specialising in the psychology of love, social communication via the Internet, and work-related stress.
-During this time I also obtained training and experience of working with neurodiverse people.
+During this time I also obtained training and experience of working with neurodivergence - I also self identify as neurodivergent (currently undergoing assessment).

 I am an accredited Gestalt Counsellor and trained at the Gestalt Centre in Old Street, London.
 I have obtained additional training and experience in: